-See notes below and narrative description that follows for more details.
+See notes on next page and narrative description that follows for more details.

-Summary Table Notes:
+Notes to Summary Table:

 Note: "Municipal" and "County" refer to taxing authority granted by state law to municipalities and counties and is distinct from taxes imposed by virtue of home rule status.